Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 The impact of this error on your application will depend a lot on which 7.7% of inputs are inaccurate, and what kind of error that is.
 You can find this out using the accuracy graph in Herbie reports.
 You can also use preconditions to restrict the inputs Herbie is considering.

 In mathematics, we work with real numbers, but on a computer, we typically use floating-point numbers.
 Because there are infinitely many real numbers, but only finitely many floating-point numbers, some real numbers can't be accurately represented.
-This means that every time you do an operation, the true result typically has to be rounded to a representable one.
+This means that every time you do an operation, the true result will be rounded to a representable one.

 Take an extreme example: the code 1e100 + 1